The Fast Track Program permits undergraduate students from the School of Arts and Humanities to begin work on the master's degree before graduation.

 - Approval from the School of Arts and Humanities Associate Dean for Undergraduate Studies and the School of Arts and Humanities Associate Dean for Graduate Studies.

 Fast Track students should consult their undergraduate academic advisor for information regarding enrollment in graduate courses.

-FAST TRACK COMPLETION REQUIREMENTS FOR ENTRY TO GRADUATE PROGRAM
+FAST TRACK COMPLETION REQUIREMENTS TO MAINTAIN GRADUATE STATUS

 - Selection of up to 12 hours of graduate course work approved by the Associate Dean for Graduate Studies.